Different Types of Aggregate, Their Uses, and Sizes

 Sand

 Sand is obtained from open pits or by marine dredging.
 Sand results from the weathering and erosion of rock.
 Accumulated deposits are formed by the action of wind, glaciers, and rivers.
 Most sand particles are durable fragments, rich in silica.
+It can be classified into two main types:

 Image-6-(1).JPG